Abbk1109/alx-backend-storage/0x02-redis_basic/README.md

-# Solutions to 0x02.
+# Solutions to tasks on 0x02.
 Redis basic